 Discontinued Operations.
-Discontinued operations consists of one hotel sold in January, 2004, eight hotels sold in 2003, one hotel sold in 2002, the gain on the disposition and business interruption proceeds for the New York Marriott World Trade Center hotel and five properties classified as held for sale as of December 31, 2003, which were sold in the first quarter of 2004.
+Discontinued operations consist of two hotels sold in 2004, eight hotels sold in 2003, one hotel sold in 2002, the gain on the disposition and business interruption proceeds for the New York Marriott World Trade Center hotel and five properties classified as held for sale as of December 31, 2003, which were sold in the first quarter of 2004.
 In accordance with SFAS 144 "Accounting for the Impairment or Disposal of Long-Lived Assets" or SFAS 144, the results of operations for these properties in the current year and prior periods are reflected in discontinued operations.

 For 2003, the eight hotels sold generated net proceeds of approximately \$184 million with a net gain on disposition of approximately \$65 million, which includes a \$56 million gain on the disposition of World Trade Center hotel.
 For 2003 and 2002, our revenues for these eight properties and the New York Marriott World Trade Center were \$222 million and \$120 million, respectively, and our income before taxes was \$176 million and \$23 million, respectively.
 The St. Louis Marriott Pavilion was transferred to the mortgage lender in January 2002 in a non-cash transaction and we recognized a net gain of \$13 million, primarily as a result of the debt extinguished and the forgiveness of management fees net of the fair value of the assets surrendered.
-For 2003 and 2002, revenues for the five properties classified as held for sale and subsequently sold in the first quarter 2004, as well as the additional hotel sold in January 2004, were \$65 million and \$68 million, respectively, and our income before taxes was \$2 million and \$6 million, respectively.
+For 2003 and 2002, revenues for the five properties classified as held for sale and subsequently sold in the first quarter 2004, as well as the additional two hotels sold in 2004, were \$90 million and \$94 million, respectively, and our income before taxes was \$7 million and \$11 million, respectively.